WHAT ARE OUR CLOTHES MADE FROM?

 What about the sequins?

 In 2017, I switched from PVC to PET sequins.
 These are nearly twice the price

 of their PVC equivalent, but not only are they more washable and hard-wearing,

 they are also a better choice environmentally.
 PET is the most common type

-Biodegradable sequins is an idea that is being explored by some pioneering researchers, however this is a very new area and they aren't yet commercially available.
-I also want to make sure that I am creating clothing that is long-lasting and will be worn for years and years, rather than being disposable.
-As one customer said recently, “I am aiming for my Rosa Bloom pieces to become
+There is some pioneering research being done into developing biodegradable sequins, however this is a very new area and they aren't yet commercially available.
+Whilst there are obvious benefits to biodegradable sequins, I also want to make sure that I am creating clothing that is long-lasting and will be worn for years and years, rather than being disposable.
+A lot of work goes into creating each piece, and as one customer said recently, “I am aiming for my Rosa Bloom pieces to become family heirlooms!"